Weight Loss

 Wegovy (semaglutide) is an injectable weight-loss medication that’s proven effective when used alongside a reduced-calorie diet and increased physical activity.
 In clinical trials, participants taking Wegovy lost up to 14.9% of their body weight or more in 68 weeks.

 If you have questions about Wegovy or its side effects, speak to a healthcare professional.
-Find a provider on Klarity today to learn more about Wegovy and its side effects.
+Find a provider on Klarity Health today for Wegovy and other weight loss treatments.

-Wegovy is a GLP-1 agonist medication.
-This class of drugs mimics glucagon-like peptide-1 (GLP-1), a hormone in your body that’s released after eating to lower your blood sugar and delay stomach emptying.
+As a GLP-1 receptor agonist medication, Wegovy mimics glucagon-like peptide-1 (GLP-1), a hormone in your body that’s released after eating to lower your blood sugar and delay stomach emptying.
 These effects help to decrease appetite, so you eat less and potentially lose weight.

-Side effects are the unwanted symptoms you could have when taking a medication.
-While weight loss injections like Wegovy are considered safe, they can cause side effects that vary from pesky inconveniences to more serious issues.
+Side effects are the unwanted symptoms you could have when taking medication.
+While subcutaneous weight loss injections like Wegovy are considered safe, they may cause side effects.

-Common side effects are those seen in up to 10% of participants.
+Common Wegovy side effects are those seen in up to 10% of participants.
 If seen in more than 10% of participants, the side effect is considered very common.
 In clinical trials for Wegovy, about 2 in 5 participants experienced common side effects.
-Common side effects tend to be mild or moderate in nature and can often be managed by lifestyle changes.

 The table below shows the percentage of clinical trial participants who experienced the 5 most common side effects of Wegovy.